nadimakram99/fosdem-python-data-structures/README.md

 > > implementation as well as their history are (really) well documented.
 In this
 > > presentation, we will dive into CPython 3.6 internals, explain how these data
 > > structures have been designed, how they behave (and why).
+> > so go through the slides and take advantage.